Product Led Growth Research

-Activation (61%) is top of mind for most participants but its constituents, Time to Initial Value and Team Activation, fall behind with 5% and 10% preference respectively.
+- Top KPIs: Within a self serve onboarding strategy, activation (61%) is top of mind for most participants but its constituents, Time to Initial Value and Team Activation, fall behind with 5% and 10% preference respectively.
 Increased preference in Activation and neglection of Retention and Expansion indicates that onboarding prevalence ends after the activation stage.

-CRO techniques are among the top three KPIs, but LTV (5%) is neglected.
+- Conversion Rate Optimization Techniques: CRO techniques are among the top three KPIs, but LTV (5%) is neglected.

-16% doesn’t set any KPIs to monitor onboarding.
+- N/A: 16% doesn’t set any KPIs to monitor onboarding.

-NPS is among the least important KPIs (5%), implying that customer advocacy is not subsequent when serving low trajectory customers.
+- NPS: NPS is among the least important KPIs (5%), implying that customer advocacy is not subsequent when serving low trajectory customers.

-Product Management has increased involvement in the onboarding process (81%), but critical indicators like Product usage (5%), In-app engagement measurement (5%) and Educational Content Monitoring (5%), are neglected.
+- Product Management: Product Management has increased involvement in the onboarding process (81%), but critical indicators like Product usage (5%), In-app engagement measurement (5%) and Educational Content Monitoring (5%), are neglected.
 The only exception to the rule is Feature Adoption (28%) which given the performance of product measurements, is not evaluated efficiently.

 Activation, Trial Length, User Type & Proficiency, Special Promos, On Site Chat Flows are iterated on a consistent cadence, by 5% of the participants.